chaos-mesh/website/docs/run-a-chaos-experiment.md

 ---
-title: Run Chaos Experiments
+title: Run a Chaos Experiment
-sidebar_label: Run Chaos Experiments
 ---

 This document describes how to create, run, view, pause, update, and delete Chaos experiments in Chaos Mesh.